Erikvo22/ecommium/full-stack-saas/README.md

 {
   "error": true,
   "code": 500,
-  "message": "The process was already started",
+  "message": "The process was already started"
 }
 ```